zhikangfan-jyd/toploansadviser/content/reviews/credible.md

 The process can be exhausting, but it’s important to try and get the best personal loan deal available.
 Fortunately, a marketplace like Credible makes it easier.
-With 17 lenders in one place and only one form to complete, Credible simplifies the personal loan application process, making it easy to get the loan you need.
+With 17 lenders in one place and only one form to complete, Credible simplifies <a href="/guides/how-to-apply-a-personal-loan" target="_blank" rel="noopener noreferrer">the personal loan application process</a>, making it easy to get the loan you need.

 Is Credible worth it for you?
 Read our review below.